modm-io/modm/src/xpcc/architecture/platform/xml/Readme.md

 </driver>
 ```

-Each UART instance has their own two independent parameters.
+Each UART instance receives their own two independent parameters with these default values.

 The `stm32` core driver features the other two types: